+This infographic system allowed individual infographics to become beautiful a sculptural team on their own, making them clearly identifiable as Bloomberg Businessweek’s.
+A lot of care and attention had to be given to each graphic and the style guide systematizes the individual processes and applications; from color hierarchy and raster percentages, to stroke widths, leading, and projection angles.
 The magazine’s typefaces are Neue Hass Grotesk and Publico (both Commercial Type, New York & London).
-Over the summer months of 2010, we trained the newly hired in-house infographic design team and continued to add case studies and examples to the style guide, making it a dense, varied, and in-depth collection of visualizations of a plethora of different sets of data and context.
+Over the summer months of 2010, we trained the newly hired in-house infographic team and continued to add case studies and examples to the style guide, making it a dense, varied, and in-depth collection of visualizations for a plethora of different sets of data and contexts.

 With Josh and Richard at the helm, Bloomberg Businessweek quickly established itself as the leading magazine, finance or otherwise, with daring content and brash graphic design.